 The Second World War began on the 3rd September 1939, and Dad left A & B on the 1st October of that year to begin working for the Bristol Aeroplane Company based at Filton, Bristol.
 Initially he was employed as a clerk in their Sub-Contracts Department, and went to live with his sister Edna, and her husband Stuart, in Henleaze in Bristol – and later with them, when they moved to Clevedon.
 After a short period of being based at Filton, he was appointed the BAC’s “Outside Representative for the Northern Area.”
 This role meant that for the major part of the war years, he maintained technical liaison with the various Sub-Contractors on Aircraft Parts – as their northern representative, it was his job to go from one area to another in the north of England and Scotland, to maintain supplies of aircraft parts so that aircraft production could be continued at full capacity.

 Theo had been born in America in 1923, but in 1924 had been brought over to England by her Mother.
-Her Mother then returned to the States – leaving Theo to be brought up in Southport by her Aunts.
-She had successfully gone through School in Southport and was currently working with her friend Ruby in an office dealing with ecacuees
+Her Mother had then returned to the States – leaving Theo to be brought up in Southport by her Aunts.
+Theo had successfully gone through School in Southport and was currently working with her friend Ruby in an office in Southport, dealing with ecacuees

-Their romance blossomed and over the next few weeks – flourished.
+Theo and Bernard’s romance blossomed and over the next few weeks, flourished.
 They became engaged on Theo’s nineteenth birthday on the 2nd July and married on Dad’s twenty-eighth birthday on 31st October 1942 at St Paul’s Church, Southport.

 Theo was given away by her Aunt Elsie’s husband, Anderson Wray.
-The Best Man was Dad’s friend Harry Bonser, Matron of Honour was Ruby Smith, and the other guests included Ma Dorber, Theo’s Aunts: Elsie, Doris, Kathleen and Winnie, and Dad’s oldest sister, “Dolly.”
+The Best Man was Dad’s friend Harry Bonser, Matron of Honour was Ruby Smith, and the other guests included Ma Dorber, Theo’s Aunts: Elsie, Doris, Kathleen and Winnie, and Dad’s sisters – “Dolly” and Mabel

 Being wartime, the shortage of available housing and the insecurity of where Dad’s job might take him, meant that the obvious place to live for the time being, was at “The Hollies” – the farm in Carrington run by “Dolly” and Harry Lea – where Dad had been boarding since before Pa Dorber had died in February 1941.